- As low as $256/Night

 - Approximately 1320 square feet

-Come appreciate my home that has vistas of Ward Creek and handsome sunsets.
+Come appreciate my home that has vistas of Ward Creek and striking sunsets.
 The home was completely modernized in 2022 and features luxury vinyl floors, a tile shower, tankless water heater, stainless appliances with air fryer in the range oven, water softener system, washing machine and dryer.
 There's plenty of parking in the yard for a boat trailer and access for kayaks/smaller boats at the Ward Creek bridge and for bigger boats the Harkers Island boat ramp is only about 6 miles away.
 Down east is home to some of the best fishing and duck hunting in the state, Cape Lookout lighthouse, Shackleford Banks wild horses and only 25 min to the Big Rock weigh in's in Morehead City.
 Come savor the outdoors!

 About the Area